NeuroDataDesign/LIDS/README.md

 # Requirements

 The LIDS pipeline is easily built using Anaconda.
 We ran this with Anaconda 3 and Python 3.6 but it is possible lower versions of Python will work.
+If you have not done so, please install [Anaconda Python 3.6 version from here](https://www.anaconda.com/what-is-anaconda/)

 # Usage
-If you have not done so, please install [Anaconda Python 3.6 version from here](https://www.anaconda.com/what-is-anaconda/)

-# Clone our repo
-To access our demo, run the 'git clone' command in terminal or download the repository.
+To access our demo, clone our repository by running the 'git clone <link to repo>' command in terminal or download the repository.

 Then, run
 ```